dalong0514/readnotes/20200106计算原文/2020061Website_Scraping_with_Python/2020061Website_Scraping_with_Python0301.md

 What about try-except?
 Well, wrapping the whole extracting code in a try-except block is a solution too, but you must ensure that you don’t forget about the exceptions that happened and you can get the missing data later.
 But such exceptions can happen while you’re at a main page that leads to detail pages—and from my experience i know that once you wrap code into an exception handling block, you will forget to revisit the issues in the future.

-89 Chapter 3

-Using BeaUtifUl soUp

-Developing on a Long Run
+## 06. Developing on a Long Run

 Sometimes you develop scrapers for bigger projects, and you cannot launch your script after every change because it takes too much time.

-Even though this scraper you implemented is short and extracts around 3,000 products, it takes some time to finish—and if you have an error in the data extraction, it is always time-consuming to fix the error and start over.
+Even though this scraper you implemented is short and extracts around 3,000 products, it takes some time to finish — and if you have an error in the data extraction, it is always time-consuming to fix the error and start over.

 In such cases I utilize caching of results of intermediate steps; sometimes I cache the HTML codes themselves.
 This section is about my approach and my opinions.

 Because you already have deep Python knowledge, this section is again an optional read: feel free if you know how to utilize such approaches.

-Caching Intermediate Step Results
+### 1. Caching Intermediate Step Results

 The first thing I always did when I started working with a basic, self-written spider just like the one in this example was to cache intermediate step results.